NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/migration.rst

 As describe in above migration, first we insert all the contracts we'd like to interact with (UserIdentity and BankLoan).
-As shown in the above *Smart Contract Dependency Diagram* ``BankLoan`` smart contract needs ``UserIdentity`` smart contract address to deploy.
+As shown in the above *Smart Contract Dependency Diagram*, ``BankLoan`` smart contract needs the ``UserIdentity`` smart contract address to deploy.
-To achieve this first we deploy the *UserIdentity* smart contract.
+To achieve this first, we deploy the ``UserIdentity`` smart contract.
 We use async/await methods to deploy these contracts.
-After deploying the ``UserIdentity`` smart contract we wait for it finishes the deployment.
+After deploying the ``UserIdentity`` smart contract, we wait for it to complete the deployment.
-Then we deploy other three smart contract with UserIdentity smart contract address as a parameter.
+Then we deploy other three smart contracts with the ``UserIdentity`` smart contract address as a parameter.

 Bank is the owner of ``UserIdentity``, ``BankLoan``, and ``LoanPayment`` smart contracts.
-But for the ``InsurancePolicy`` smart contract Insurance Company is the owner.
+For the ``InsurancePolicy`` smart contract, Insurance Company is the owner.
-To fullfill this requirement we deploy ``InsurancePolicy`` smart contract with a different account.
+To fulfill this requirement, we deploy the ``InsurancePolicy`` smart contract using a different account.
 We can define optional parameters as the third argument for the ``deployer.deploy`` function.
-We specify the second account of the accounts array as the dployer account for the ``InsurancePolicy`` smart contract.
+We specify the second account of the accounts array as the deployer account for the ``InsurancePolicy`` smart contract.
-If not specify the deployer account it will take the first account as the deployer account.
+If we did not specify the deployer account, it will take the first account as the deployer account.